-- (a) suspend a licence; - (b) prohibit the licensee from doing one or more of the following: - (i) transferring the licence to another person; - (ii) amending the licence; - (iii) replacing the licence; - (iv) renewing the licence; - (v) obtaining a new licence; - (c) order the licensee to stop operating one or more motor vehicles under the authority of a licence; - (d) order that the licensee's licence be cancelled; - (e) make an order imposing an administrative fine of up to \$1500 on the licensee.
+- 1. suspend a licence; - 2. prohibit the licensee from doing one or more of the following: - a) transferring the licence to another person; - b) amending the licence; - c) replacing the licence; - d) renewing the licence; - e) obtaining a new licence; - 3. order the licensee to stop operating one or more motor vehicles under the authority of a licence; - 4. order that the licensee's licence be cancelled; - 5. make an order imposing an administrative fine of up to \$1500 on the licensee.

-The Registrar has developed an Administrative Penalty Framework to guide the implementation of these penalties.
+The Registrar has developed an administrative penalty framework to guide the implementation of these penalties.
 This framework is available on the Registrar's website.

-What can the Board do on an Appeal?
+What can the Board do on an appeal?